 The Sydney 1:100,000 Geological Sheet 9130 (NSW Dept. Mineral Resources, 1983) indicates that the site is underlain by the Middle Triassic Hawkesbury Sandstones of the Wianamatta Group (Rh).
-The Hawkesbury rocks are comprised of medium to course-grained quartz sandstones, minor shale and laminite lenses.
+The Hawkesbury rocks are typically comprised of medium to course-grained quartz sandstones, minor shale and laminite lenses.

-The soil profile consists of shallow uncontrolled fill and silty sandy topsoil (O & A Horizons), sandy clay (B Horizon), and extremely weathered sandstone bedrock (C Horizon).
-Based on our observations and the results of testing onsite, we would expect competent weathered bedrock to be found within 900-3100mm from current surface levels across the site.
+The soil profile consists of shallow uncontrolled fill and silty/sandy topsoils (O & A Horizons), clayey sand (B Horizon), and weathered sandstone bedrock (C Horizon).
+Based on our observations and the results of testing on site, we would expect competent weathered bedrock, to be found within 400-1300mm from current surface levels across the area of the proposed works.

-Note: The local geology is comprised predominantly of sandstones with minor shale/siltstone lenses.
-The sandstone bedrock is often found in benched terraces, subsequently ground conditions on site may alter significantly across short distances.
+Note: The local geology is comprised predominantly of sandstones and shales.
+The sandstone and shale bedrock are often found in benched terraces, subsequently ground conditions on site may alter significantly across short distances.
 This variability should be anticipated and accounted for in the design and construction of any new foundations.